 You can listen to the podcasts at your convenience, whether you’re out for a jog, driving your car, in front of your desk, or at home.
 All podcasts will be available on this page.
 Additionally, the podcasts can be accessed through three major podcast distributors: iTunes, TuneIn, and Stitcher.
 We welcome your suggestions for new podcast topics or interview subjects.
 Please send them to Sean Loughlin at email@example.com.

-If you or your organization would like to sponsor a podcast, please contact advertising representative Brian Agnes at email@example.com.
+If you or your organization would like to sponsor a podcast, please contact advertising representative Tom Lasch at firstname.lastname@example.org.
 Sponsorship benefits include voice-over information at the beginning and end of the podcast, as well as an advertisement on this page.